 When choosing your Ski Jacket, look out for those little features which can enhance your enjoyment, comfort or safety on the slopes.
 Below are some of the features available in Mountain Warehouse Ski Jackets.

 Adjustable hoods will allow you to ensure your hood fits perfectly.

 A jacket with lots of pockets will allow you to carry everything you need for a day on the slopes.

-A Snow Skirt is a material panel that secures around the waist and prevents snow from getting in underneath your jacket.
+A Snow Skirt is a material panel that secures around the hips and prevents snow from getting in underneath your jacket.